-Each year, the CPF President’s Awards honor individuals and organizations deserving of special recognition for their outstanding preservation efforts.
-It is through their work that others gain a deeper appreciation of historic resources and their value to California’s economy, environment and quality of life.
+The annual President’s Awards honor individuals and organizations deserving of special recognition for their outstanding preservation efforts.
+Their work allows others to gain a deeper appreciation of historic resources and their value to California’s economy, environment and quality of life.
+The President’s Awards are presented during the California Preservation Awards.

 All President’s Award Nominations are reviewed and selected by the California Preservation Foundation Board of Trustees.
-Deadline for submitting an application is usually in June in the year for which you’d like to submit a nomination.
+The Deadline for the 2018 President’s Awards Nominations is July 6, 2018.

 The President’s Award for Lifetime Achievement Award – John Merritt, Berkeley